AlexandreDdaCosta/olympus/install/debian/etc/adapters/wireless/usb/TL-WN821N/README.md

 wireless dongle.
 The target server is a Dell Poweredge R140 without built-in wireless.

-Once the system has been set up and running, the latter steps outlined here can be used to rebuild the driver in the event of a kernel upgrade.
+Once the system has been set up and running, these instructions can be used to rebuild the driver in the event of a kernel upgrade.
+Start with installing the headers for the new kernel.
+It's also a good idea to be sure that the build kit is fully up-to-date.

 Build steps for user "root":